SulaimanSayyed21/h446Alevel/Readme.md

 ![app-design-01](images\\docs\\app-design-01.jpg)<br>
 *figure-1*

-**Step-2**: Adding a database to store and retrieve the user data locally and online.
+**Step-2**: Setting up database locally and online to store and retrieve the user credentials.
 [Mongodb](https://www.mongodb.com/) database is chosen for this purpose.

-**Step-3**: Make its part interactive so that communication is enabled among different pages using HTTP protocol.
+**Step-3**: Make UI parts interactive so that communication is enabled among different pages using HTTP protocol.
 Following flow diagram shows such an interaction which happens through this protocol.

 ```mermaid
 graph TD